-Per Scholas is dedicated to connecting our learners with tuition-free tech training that launches them into thriving tech careers.
-In doing so, our graduates often make more income than in their previous careers and have new financial opportunities.
-One aspect of Per Scholas is that we not only provide tech training to our learners but also have financial coaches to help with financial planning and wealth management.
+Per Scholas is dedicated to connecting our learners with tuition-free tech training designed to launch them into thriving tech careers.
+Upon completion of training, our graduates are often able to take on roles that allow them to earn a higher income than in their previous employment, as well as access new financial opportunities.
+Per Scholas is unique because we not only provide tech training to our learners, but we also offer them the services of financial coaches to help with financial planning and wealth management.
 We tapped into the expertise of our financial planners to obtain their top five tips for financial planning.

-As part of our Learner Support Team, Per Scholas’s financial coaches are available to guide our learners with something as simple as advice on how to save money to ways to budget and take your financial planning to the next level.
+As part of our Learner Support Team, Per Scholas’s financial coaches are available to guide our learners and provide advice on all manner of finance-related matters, from saving money to budgeting and more.
+Our financial coaches are dedicated to helping our learners navigate their individual financial situations, as well as setting our learners up for future success in taking their financial planning to the next level.

-When we spoke with our financial coaches, all of them had the same advice when it came to what percentage of your income to save – there is no percentage, but to first create emergency savings.
-Brenda mentioned, “prioritizing emergency savings is a critical part of a sound financial plan.”
-Once you create emergency savings, you can then make sure your income outweighs your expenses, then save a percentage of your paycheck.
-We found more money-saving tips from The Penny Hoarder that show how small changes make a big impact on your savings.
+When we spoke with our financial coaches, all of them had the same advice when it came to what percentage of your income to save: there is no set percentage that works for everyone, but it is very important to first create emergency savings.
+“Prioritizing emergency savings is a critical part of a sound financial plan,” Brenda emphasized.
+Once you have created emergency savings, you can then make sure your income outweighs your expenses and determine a reasonable percentage of your paycheck to save each month.
+We found more money-saving tips from The Penny Hoarder that show how small changes make a significant impact on your savings.

 How does one start a budget?
 What may seem like a big task can actually be exciting!
-Here are some best tips from Per Scholas’s financial coaches!
+Here are some top budgeting tips from Per Scholas’s financial coaches!

 - Track all of your spending for one week and use that as a starting point for your budget.
 It’s important to know where your money is going and how to strategize around reducing debt, saving for big purchases, and investing in your retirement.

-- Create a list of all the things you spend money on (bills, fun, transportation) and that amount you think you spend every month.
-Track your expenses over a month and compare what you think you spend to what you spend.
-Adjust the amounts so they reflect what is really happening and what you want to happen.
+- Create a list of all the things you spend money on (bills, fun, transportation) and calculate the amount you think you pay every month.
+Track your expenses over a month and compare what you think you spend to what you actually spend.
+Adjust the amounts, so they reflect what is really happening and what you want to happen.

-- Budgeting is also something done before spending, so there is a plan in place and you know your needs are covered, your goals are addressed, and your wants are permitted.
+- Budgeting is something that should be done before spending so that there is a plan in place and you know your needs are covered, your goals are addressed, and your wants are permitted.